What is a Power of Attorney?

 Appointing a Health and Welfare Attorney will mean that the individual’s carers will refer to your attorney.
 If there is no H & W in place, there is no facility to appoint one through the Court of Protection.
 Therefore, the carers hopefully in the best interests of the patient will make all care decisions, but with less consideration to the families wishes.
 By appointing an H & W Attorney, the donor is giving a clear and loud message to all who will be looking after him or her that this is the person they are to refer to, i.e. this is the person you trust to make personal decisions for you.

 Making an LPA

 When you make an LPA, you need to decide who the Attorney(s) should be.
 You can also appoint replacement Attorneys.
 All Attorneys will sign the LPA as you will too.
 A Certificate Provider (e.g. a solicitor) will also sign to confirm that you have understood the roles and responsibilities you are giving your attorneys.
 Finally, you will need to name someone who is to be notified about the LPA.
-Once the LPA has been signed, and the person to be notified has been informed then it is registered at the Public Guardianship Office
+Once the LPA is signed, and the person to be notified has been informed then it is registered at the Public Guardianship Office.